raulinve/Isogeometric-Analysis-with-Deal.II/step-04_IGA_(poisson)/README.md

     This method enumerates all the degrees of freedom and sets up matrix and vector objects to hold the system data.
     For this purpose, a sparse matrix (subdivided in values and pattern structures) is used.
-    The only difference between this code and the original step-5 is the use of `*fe` instead of `fe`.
+    The only difference between this code and the original step-4 is the use of `*fe` instead of `fe`.

 4. `assemble_system();`
     This method assemble the matrices and the vector producing the system to solve.
-    The implementation is very similar between this code and the original step-5.
+    The implementation is very similar between the *poisson* code and the original step-4.
     Note: See the documentation for more details.

 5. `solve();`